afaf98/afaf98/README.md

 ### Welcome 😊

 Hello,
-I'm Afaf Ibrahimi from Italy.
-During my computer science studies I discovered my dream to develop websites and apps.
-I'm looking for an opportunity to start contributing to projects as part of a team!
+My name is Afaf Ibrahimi, and I am a 24-year-old Full Stack Web Developer from Italy.
+I am seeking an excellent opportunity to expand my skill set and collaborate with professional teams.
 It excites me to start from scratch and make all pieces fit together perfectly.
 I am most productive in JavaScript right now, but ready to learn new technologies!

 ---